Triggered (book): Publication and promotion

 On May 22, 2019, it was announced that Trump Jr. signed a book deal with Center Street.
 The book's title, release date and cover were announced on July 22, 2019.
-Triggered was published on November 5, 2019 by Center Street, a division of Hachette Book Group.
-A book signing tour began on November 5, 2019 in Scottsdale, Arizona.
+Triggered was published on November 5, 2019, by Center Street, a division of Hachette Book Group.
+A book signing tour began on November 5, 2019, in Scottsdale, Arizona.

 In an October 2019 conference call, Trump Jr. unveiled a website titled "Trigger a Lib" where fans can purchase a copy of Triggered to be sent to a number of politicians, including Hillary Clinton, Nancy Pelosi, Adam Schiff, Alexandria Ocasio-Cortez, Ilhan Omar and Mitt Romney.

-Book sales
+Sales

-The book quickly became a bestseller on Amazon.
+On the day of its publication, the book became a bestseller on Amazon, placing at number 3 behind Diary of a Wimpy Kid: Wrecking Ball (2) and A Warning (1), the latter of which was also published by an imprint of Hachette.

 The book debuted at number one on the New York Times nonfiction bestseller list for the week ending November 9, 2019.
 The book's entry on the list included a dagger (†) beside it, indicating "institutional, special interest, group or bulk purchases."
 A week earlier, it was reported by Zeke Miller of the Associated Press that the Republican National Committee (RNC) was giving away signed copies of the book to donors, which helps to boost reported book sales.
 Upon its inclusion on The New York Times' list, the Associated Press reported that a spokesman for the RNC indicated they bought copies of the book "to keep up with demand" and denied they purchased them in a "large bulk purchase."